atomisthq/docs/docs/index.md

     development processes, IT operations, and infrastructure-as-code
-    together with a deep understanding of the code itself, **Atomist** is able to surface the right information to the right person at the right time in the right place to increase the reliability of your software and reduce the frequency and duration of service interruptions.</span>
+    together with a deep understanding of the code itself, **Atomist** is able to surface the right information to the right person at the right time in the right place to speed software delivery and stabilize IT operations.</span>

 To help you learn more about Atomist, this documentation contains